Maitrri/Intelligent-Document-Organization-System/README.md

 5. **Content-Based Recommendation Systems**: Developed algorithms to analyze document content for intelligent folder suggestions.
 6. **System Scalability**: Designed a solution capable of handling large datasets while maintaining performance.

-These points reflect a combination of technical expertise and practical application, showcasing the multifaceted nature of the project.

 ### **Project outcome**
 The system demonstrates high accuracy in categorizing documents and recommending folders, significantly simplifying document management.
 Users have praised its intuitive design, ease of use, and efficiency in handling large-scale document organization tasks.